chaara-dev/Whitelist-Bot/README.md

 + add way to whitelist people with no application thread ('/quick-apply')

-- add statistics for each staff member that has accepted/denied and average time
+! add statistics for each staff member that has accepted/denied and average time [WIP]
--   timestamp comparison between start application and accept/deny application

 + Move embed message for application from constants.py to text file storage
 +   '$reload' command to update the application file somehow